 Another important field that a marine biologist may be concerned with is the protection of the marine environment.
-A marine biologist may need to record, observe and study the concentration of toxic chemical substances present in water bodies and about what impact they have on marine life.
+A marine biologist may need to record, observe, and study the concentration of toxic chemical substances present in water bodies and what impact they have on marine life.

 A marine biologist may also work as a teacher (professor) in colleges and universities if he or she is not interested in traveling a lot in doing fieldwork.
 Another option for the same may be working as a consultant or an advisor for the government or for a private firm.

-Most of the times, the job of a marine biologist involves working in a team of scientists and engineers for their research or projects.
+Most of the time, the job of a marine biologist involves working in a team of scientists and engineers for their research or projects.

 Necessary Qualifications For Becoming A Marine Biologist

-The subjects that marine biology aspirant may be cell biology, evolution, ecology, marine ecology, zoology, biochemistry, etc. Practical skills are given more importance than theoretical knowledge.
+The subjects that marine biology aspirants may be cell biology, evolution, ecology, marine ecology, zoology, biochemistry, etc. Practical skills are given more importance than theoretical knowledge.

 The Bachelor of Science in Marine Biology is a course of a three-year duration which is most commonly chosen by marine biology aspirants.
 One can also opt for a diploma of 6 months.